bouleytator/hanasaku/README.md

 Now you can clone the bot to your vps!
 After that you're all set.
 You can now run her by typing ```node mybot``` or ```node mybot.js``` .
 Thank you for installing Hanasaku!
+Also the default prefix for music is ```!``` if you want a tutorial on how to change it please join our Discord Group Chat by click [me!](https://discord.gg/PszJr6p) .
+And you must be a donator.
+Minimum donation amount is $2.50 so i can tell you how to improve your bot!
+Thank you :)